lnstreit/Mens-sana-in-corpore-sano/index.md

 </div>

-# Is food and well-being correlated ?
+# Are food and well-being correlated ?

 First, let’s  compute the Spearman rank coefficient between the different nutrients as well as the Wikipedia score and the well-being of London residents.